ausanc/steam-randomiser/README.md

 User ID: program takes a 17 digit steam ID, or a vanity URL ID.

 Example: `python main.py 76561198033703131` or `python main.py aviatorwest` will both work.

+-a, --all_games: Select from all games in the user's library, not just unplayed ones.